MinaSheikhi/IN1910_H23/book/docs/info/lectures.md

 - Week 41 - No lectures (Midsemester exams)
 - Week 42 - Data structures and Algorithms
 - Week 43 - Random number generators
-- Week 44 - Stochastic Simulation
+- Week 44 - Stochastic Simulation and Software Optimization
-- Week 45 - Introduction to data science
+- Week 45 - Mixed Programming and Parallel programming
-- Week 46 - Software Optimization and Mixed Programming
+- Week 46 - Introduction to data science
-- Week 47 - Parallel programming and Course Summary
+- Week 46 - Course Summary and Q&A

 Please note that the lecture plan can change somewhat during the semester if need be, though we will keep you informed about any major changes that are made.